What Engineers Take With Them in the Age of AI

 That last question matters more than it seems.
 Here is why.

 AI is, by default, an echo chamber.
-It agrees with you.
-It builds on your assumptions.
-It answers the questions you ask — but it does not challenge the questions you don't ask.
-This means your AI usage is bounded by your own knowledge.
-If you don't know that a better approach exists, you won't ask AI about it.
-And AI won't volunteer it.
+It agrees with you, builds on your assumptions, and answers the questions you think to ask — but it will not challenge the questions you don't ask.
+This means your ceiling as an AI-powered engineer is bounded by the edges of your own knowledge.
+If you don't know that a better approach exists, you won't prompt AI to explore it, and AI is unlikely to volunteer the insight on its own.

-The engineers who stand out will be the ones who actively use AI to push beyond what they already know.
-They use AI not just as a productivity tool, but as an exploration tool — asking it to challenge their assumptions, suggest approaches from other domains, find the blind spots in their thinking.
-This is a learnable skill, but it requires intention.
-And it is something that a good interview process should test for.
+The engineers who stand out will be the ones who deliberately use AI to push beyond the perimeter of what they already know — treating it not merely as a productivity multiplier, but as an exploration tool that can challenge their assumptions, surface approaches from adjacent domains, and illuminate the blind spots in their reasoning.
+This is a learnable skill, but it demands intention and intellectual humility.
+And it is exactly the kind of capability that a well-designed interview process should test for.

 What To Do